focusedCoderr/cohort-notes/Phase2JavascriptSurgeons/JavascriptConditionals/notes.md

 - This can be a problem in C programming language, but not in javascript because, the engine is smart enough, while using `JSON.stringify()` method, whenever the engine encounters a reference, it works recursively and the pointer gets resolved to the actual value and that value is stored in the string.
 This is the way deep copy works.

 - Garbage collector : When the scope of variables run out and actually there is no pointer pointing towards an object in the heap, then that object needs to be cleared from the heap memory.
 This is the job of garbage collector.
 In javascipt we do not have to worry about garbage collection because it is done by the engine itself.

+- NOTE: come back at 24:16 in machine coding on Prototypes